codio-content/Python_Maze-Algorithms_conditional_statements/.guides/content/Collision-Message-f6db.md

 |||challenge
 In this challenge, we have provided you with an event handler `collisionEvent()`.
 It will get called whenever a collision is detected.

-Your job is to use `if` and `else if` statements to write a message to the message bar saying what collision took place.
+Your job is to use `if` and `elif` statements to write a message to the message bar saying what collision took place.

 Notice the parameter `type` being passed to the handler.
 This contains a string value, depending on what you just hit.
 You can see below the possible string values that `type` can contain.